kentoverse/emotional-AI/README.md

 2. **Power (Influence and Effect from Interactions)**: This constant delves into the forms of power that influence relationships, including negative/destructive power, positive/creative power, and neutral/equilibrium.
 Understanding these forces helps in navigating the complexities of emotional interactions.

 3. **Moments (Timeline Connections of Influence and Effect)**: This constant focuses on the temporal aspects of relationships, stressing the significance of past reflections, future insights, and present awareness.
-By introspecting on these moments, individuals can gain deeper insights into their interactions and connections.
+By introspecting on these moments, individuals can gain deeper insights into their interactions and

 ## Purpose